 In addition to lungs, birds have balloon-like "air sacs" throughout the inside of their chest and belly (abdomen).
 (See Figure 2.
 In the Appendix.)
-The air sacs move the air in and out allowing the bird to breathe.
+The air sacs move the air in and out helping the bird to breathe more efficiently.
 When the carcasses are opened to pull out the viscera, the air sacs are torn apart, so they do not appear as balloons when being sorted.
 There are 6 pairs of air sacs in chickens and 5 pairs in turkeys.
 Normal air sacs appear very clear with thin membranes or linings.
-Normal air sacs are not very noticeable.
+Normal air sacs are not very noticeable

 Airsacculitis is an inflammation of the air sacs that occurs when the bird is fighting off a respiratory tract infection or disease.
 The signs of inflammation that can be observed are a red color, swelling, and increased production of fluid.
 In the early (acute) stages of the disease, the air sacs can have a slight, cloudy appearance with a small amount of watery fluid, and only the air sacs are affected.
-If the disease has been going on for awhile (chronic), then the air sacs may appear thickened and have large amounts of thick, white to cream-color fluid (exudate).
+If the disease has been going on for a while (chronic), then the air sacs may appear thickened and have large amounts of thick, white to cream-color fluid (exudate).
 The fluid may also have a cheesy- pus-like appearance.
 Other organs, such as the liver, lungs, and heart may also show these signs.

-In carcasses affected with airsacculitis, all of the diseased tissues and fluids may be removed either by online or by offline salvage (vacuum or cut-up) procedures.
-The kidneys also must be removed and disposed of properly.
+In carcasses affected with airsacculitis, all of the diseased tissues and fluids may be removed either by online or by offline salvage (vacuum or cutup) procedures.
+When airsacculitis is present in the abdominal air sac membranes, t kidneys also must be removed and disposed of properly.
 If disease has spread from the air sacs to the bones of the shoulder joint, all affected tissues must be removed and disposed.
-After removal of affected tissues online or offline, the carcasses can go down the line to the FSIS online carcass inspector.
+After removal of affected tissues online or offline, the carcasses can go down the line to the CI.

 Carcasses with airsacculitis and signs of systemic change (Sep/Tox) are to be disposed of properly to ensure they are not used as human food.
-Additionally, carcasses that are extensively affected with air sac such that the inner surfaces of the carcass cannot be observed or the carcass cannot be salvaged are to be disposed of properly as described above.
+Additionally, carcasses that are extensively affected with airsacculitis, such that the inner surfaces of the carcass cannot be observed or the carcass cannot be salvaged are to be disposed of properly as described above.

-- If a carcass has early stages of airsacculitis with slightly cloudy air sacs and a small amount of fluid, then the affected tissues and kidneys should be removed. - If a carcass has thickened air sacs: large amounts of white to cream-colored fluid; or dry, yellow, cheesy pus, and the visceral organs are affected, then the affected tissues, viscera, and kidneys should be removed. - If airsacculitis has spread from the air sacs to the bones in the shoulder joint, then the affected tissues must be removed and disposed of properly. - If carcasses have airsacculitis and signs of systemic change (Sep/Tox) then the entire carcass and viscera are unwholesome and must be removed for proper disposal. - If carcasses are extensively affected with airsacculitis such that the inside of the carcass cannot be observed, or the carcass cannot be salvaged, then the entire carcass and viscera must be disposed of properly as described above.
+- If a carcass has early stages of airsacculitis with slightly cloudy air sacs and a small amount of fluid, then the affected tissues should be removed.
+This includes the kidneys when airsacculitis is observed in the abdominal air sac membranes. - If a carcass has thickened air sacs: large amounts of white to cream-colored fluid; or dry, yellow, cheesy pus, and the visceral organs are affected, then the affected tissues, viscera, and kidneys should be removed. - If airsacculitis has spread from the air sacs to the bones in the shoulder joint, then the affected tissues must be removed and disposed of properly. - If carcasses have airsacculitis and signs of systemic change (Sep/Tox) then the entire carcass and viscera are unwholesome and must be removed for proper disposal.

+If carcasses are extensively affected with airsacculitis such that the inside of the carcass cannot be observed, or the carcass cannot be salvaged, then the entire carcass and viscera must be disposed of properly as described above.